Today, we’re on our way to the farm. Some days that could mean the funny farm, but today its a real place, a happy place I remember.

 We were fascinated by the victrola that sat in one of the bedrooms.

-It was a big event when one of the uncles arranged to get plumbing – a toilet and bathtub then sat in the corner of a bedroom.
+It was a big event when one of the uncles arranged to get plumbing – a toilet and bathtub that sat open in the corner of a bedroom.
 We never used those though.
 There was a little house out in the yard for that!
 If you couldn’t stomach the smell there, you took your chances elsewhere outside.
 I preferred the back of the barn, until one day when a sauntering skunk scared my 8-year old self back to the outhouse.
 When their mother was ill, a bed was moved to the living room and it stayed there as what seemed like a memorial after she was gone.
 In earlier years, there were chickens, pigs, cows and a horse on the farm.
 In later years, one of the bedrooms was kept orderly and clean for when Dora (whose husband had passed) would visit.
 In the rest of the house, there were stacks of newspapers piled everywhere….and cats.
 Always there were cats.
 More cats meant less mice.

 Pictures of the farm fill my senses with memories of smells and sounds and tastes that comfort me like a hug from an old friend.
 That’s what it feels like – my old friend, the farm.
 I suspect it’s no longer there, likely torn down for the barnwood or as a safety measure or to offer more land to grow crops.
 It still exists in pictures and in my memory.
 I hope I’ve taken you there as you’ve read this and that it causes you to think of a special place from your past, warming your soul with the memories it created.